Malmis1/project-group12/DESIGN.md

 # Design guideline

-TODO: Write a design guideline based on the following points (taken from `Blackboard > Learning materials > Week_5`):

 ## Theme

 The learning portal should be designed to be serious and is meant for professionals.
 There is still room for some playfulness, as to not be boring.